fai9al7dad/moeen-flutter/README.md

 - [ ] test on android
 - [x] check if mistake persist when scrolling out of window
 - [x] click on ayah numbers, should not be added to mistkes, or surah headers
+- [ ] test performance on morning

 ## current iteration

 - [x] make sqlite from page to list
 - [x] go to page number
 - [ ] add page header
-- [ ] add page header mistakes and warnings
+- [x] add page header mistakes and warnings
 - [ ] add surah header